 The Small Chambers of Commerce Emergency Relief Grants program is funded by the Mayor’s Fund for Los Angeles in partnership with the Mayor’s Office of Economic Development to provide economic assistance to small Chambers of Commerce that support the City’s businesses, particularly those negatively impacted by COVID-19.
 Financial assistance will be allocated to eligible, qualified small Chambers of Commerce with awards based on availability of funds, program guidelines, and the submission of all required information and supporting documentation.
 This program is part of the L.A.
 Emergency COVID-19 Crisis Fund, which was launched in March 2020 to respond to critical needs in Los Angeles during the COVID-19 pandemic.
-The Small Chambers of Commerce Emergency Relief Grants Program application form may be accessed here.
-The deadline to apply for the program is July 30, 2021.
+We are no longer accepting applications

 The Mayor’s Fund for Los Angeles launched the COVID-19 Small Business Relief Grant Program in February 2021 to help small local businesses in the hardest-hit industries recover from the economic impacts of the COVID-19 pandemic.
 In partnership with the City’s Economic and Workforce Development Department (EWDD), the Mayor’s Fund is providing grants to 1,030 businesses to help them cover urgent costs like payroll, rent, utilities, and other business-related expenses.
 Businesses were randomly selected from a pool of eligible businesses.
 Priority is given to industries that were the most adversely impacted by the pandemic, such as the hospitality industry (including restaurants and food service), arts & entertainment venues, health & beauty services (such as barbershops, nail and hair salons), retail, laundry/dry cleaning, and other services.
 This program is part of the L.A.
 Emergency COVID-19 Crisis Fund, which was launched in March 2020 to respond to critical needs in Los Angeles during the COVID-19 pandemic.